gitworkflows/meshplay/docs/pages/reference/meshplayctl/meshplayctl-system-context-create.md

   -a, --components stringArray   List of components -h, --help                     help for create
-  -p, --platform string          Platform to deploy Meshplay -s, --set                      Set as current context -u, --url string               Meshplay Server URL with Port
+  -p, --platform string          Platform to deploy Meshplay
+      --provider string          Provider to use with the Meshplay server -s, --set                      Set as current context -u, --url string               Meshplay Server URL with Port